 An experimental course developing laboratory and analytical skills in physics.
 Includes experiments in kinematics, Newton's laws, uncertainty analysis, momentum and energy conservation, and projectile motion.
+Note that this course is required for the physics major.
 Prerequisites: /Co-requisite: PHYS 123 or permission of department.
 Credits: 1(0-3) Offered every fall